Friday, December 6, 2013

 Since 2004, industry groups and standards bodies have been working on developing and deploying email authentication standards to prevent email impersonation.
 At its core, email authentication standardizes how an email’s sending and receiving domains can exchange information to authenticate that the email came from the rightful sender.

 Now, nearly a decade later, adoption of these standards is widespread across the industry, dramatically reducing spammers’ ability to impersonate domains that users trust, and making email phishing less effective.
-91.4% of non-spam emails sent to Gmail users come from authenticated senders, which helps Gmail filter billions of impersonating email messages a year from entering our users’ inboxes.
+97.4% of non-spam emails sent to Gmail users come from authenticated senders as of 2016, a sharp increase from 2013 when only 91.4% of the emails were authenticated.
+Authentication helps Gmail prevent billions of impersonating email messages a year landing in users’ inboxes.

 Here are some statistics that illustrate the scale of what we’re seeing:

-- 89.1% of incoming email we receive comes from SMTP servers that are authenticated using the SPF standard.
-Over 3.5 million domains (weekly active) have adopted the SPF standard.
+- 95.3% of incoming emails we receive come from SMTP servers that are authenticated using the SPF standard (up from 89.1% in 2013).
+Over 7.8 million domains (weekly active) have adopted the SPF standard (up from 3.5 million domains in 2013).

-- 74.7% of incoming email we receive is protected by both the DKIM and SPF standards.
+- 85% of incoming emails we receive are protected by both the DKIM and SPF standards (up from 74.7% in 2013).

-- Over 80,000 domains have deployed domain-wide policies that allow us to reject hundreds of millions of unauthenticated emails every week via the DMARC standard.
+- Over 162,000 domains have deployed domain-wide policies that allow us to reject hundreds of millions of unauthenticated emails every week via the DMARC standard (up from 80,000 in 2013).

 As more domains implement authentication, phishers are forced to target domains that are not yet protected.
 If you own a domain that sends email, the most effective action you can take to help us and prevent spammers from impersonating your domain is to set up DKIM, SPF and DMARC.
 Check our help pages on DKIM, SPF, DMARC to get started.